theworkisthework/terraForge/docs/terraForge-features.md

 ### Machine Control

-- [ ] **Auto-reconnect on WebSocket drop** — watchdog detects the loss, but reconnection must be manual
+- [x] **Auto-reconnect on WebSocket drop** — exponential back-off starting at 3 s, doubling each attempt up to 60 s; each reconnect attempt gets a unique generation counter to invalidate stale event handlers; HTTP 503 responses accelerate the back-off; WebSocket port re-detected from `[ESP800]` on each attempt; intentional disconnect sends close code 1000 to avoid wedging the ESP32's WebSocket slot
 - [ ] **Serial streaming** — streaming G-code line-by-line over USB serial is not implemented; current serial API only sends individual commands
 - [ ] **Bluetooth connection** — FluidNC supports Bluetooth; `MachineConfig.connection` type could be extended to `"wifi" | "usb" | "bluetooth"`
 - [x] **Homing sequence button** (`$H`) — in main toolbar, disabled when not connected